SamBumgardner/Floe/readme.md

 * Create a branch off of `master` with a name that describes what sort of changes you plan to make.
 * Make changes/additions/deletions, committing them to your branch as you go.
  * Aim to make your commits atomic, each dealing with a single subject.
-* When finished, come back to this repository and open a pull request from your branch to `master`
+* When finished, come back to this repository and open a pull request from your branch to `master`.
  * See existing pull requests for a general format to follow.
 * Your pull request will be reviewed and responded to, and hopefully merged in!

 ### Who do I talk to?

-* Lead Programmer and Designer for Floe - Sam
+* Lead Programmer and Designer for Floe - Sam.
-* Feel free to send me an email at Sambumgardner1@gmail.com
+* Feel free to send me an email at Sambumgardner1@gmail.com.